 The Americans with Disability Act (ADA) protects people with disabilities from discrimination.
-Under the ADA, a temporary condition that lasts only briefly (such as a cold or the flu) doesn't count as a disability.
-However, a short-term illness or other impairment that has long-lasting effects or is a symptom of an underlying disabling condition may qualify as a disability.
+Conditions that are minor and temporary (such as a cold or flu) don’t count as disabilities under the ADA.
+However, a short-term illness or other impairment may qualify as a disability if it is severe.

 How the ADA Defines a Disability

 The ADA defines a disability as a physical or mental impairment that substantially limits one or more major life activities.
 Although certain conditions (such as cancer, diabetes, multiple sclerosis, or schizophrenia) will virtually always qualify as disabilities, the ADA requires an individual assessment.
-Courts must consider the facts of each case, taking into account the person's condition and how it affects their ability to perform basic functions.
+Courts must consider the facts of each case, taking into account the person's condition and how it affects the performance of basic functions.

 In 2008, Congress passed the ADA Amendments Act (ADAAA), which modified the ADA.
 One of the primary purposes of the ADAAA was to correct what Congress saw as an overly stingy attitude by courts about what constitutes a disability.
 The ADAAA and the regulations adopted by the Equal Employment Opportunities Commission interpreting the new law make clear that the term "disability" should be interpreted broadly, not narrowly construed in order to exclude employees from protection.
 Rather than spending a lot of time determining whether or not someone has a disability, courts should focus on whether the employer has met its obligations under the law.